 While most insurance plans do cover the cost of the hearing evaluations, many may not cover the complete cost of hearing aids.
 It is always best to speak directly with your insurance company to find out what your benefits are.
 Any quotes we give regarding what your insurance may pay are just estimates and may not be the exact amount.

 What is included in the cost of hearing aids?

 Hearing aid pricing is bundled to include the hearing aids themselves, the audiologist’s fitting fee, and office visits to adjust the hearing aids.
 Most of our hearing aids include free batteries, given in 4-month intervals, for the life of the aids.
-Some hearing aids do come with a free wireless accessory.
 Additional costs, however, are basic preventative maintenance supplies, such as wax filters, domes, or Dry & Store kits, as well as diagnostic evaluations such as hearing tests.

 Do you offer payment plans?

 We do!
 The Hearing Center is proud to offer no-interest payment plans through Wells Fargo.
 Choose the plan that is right for you, whether it be 6-, 12-, or 18-months no interest.
 Go to Wells Fargo

 for more information or to apply.